Get

 1. Pica

 When cats (or humans) routinely eat things that aren’t food, this is a disorder called pica.
 Your cat may have pica if they also like to ingest other inedible objects besides tape.
 Other common objects include paper, plastic, string, and wool.
 It’s important to note that pica implies that the material is being eaten, not just chewed on.
 It’s fairly common for cats to chew on all of the objects we mentioned, but it’s rare (and a problem) if it’s being ingested.
 Most of the other reasons listed below why your cat might be eating tape are also possible underlying causes of pica.
-It’s important to discuss this issue with your vet, or get your cat checked out as soon as possible if they have ingested any tape, as this can lead to gastrointestinal blockage which may require surgery or endoscopy to resolve.
+It’s important to discuss this issue with a vet, or get your cat checked out as soon as possible if they have ingested any tape, as this can lead to gastrointestinal blockage which may require surgery or endoscopy to resolve.

 hand sticked to a roll of double-sided tape